Manion-sebastian/Safe-Space/README.md

 ### Potential Roadblocks
 * Issues with clipping and refresh timers - potentially use a grid system for movement
-* Dot is too large for complex floor patterns - ask Dot how they feels about getting shrunk?
+* Dot is too large for complex floor patterns - ask Dot how they feel about getting shrunk?
 * Gameplay loop is not rewarding, or fun - give Dot a gun, maybe a sword?